An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have discussed an a posteriori error estimator for the electrically and flexoelectrically coupled Frank-Oseen models of nematic liquid crystals, which provide a reliable estimate of global approximation error.
-The numerical results suggest that the estimator is highly effective in guiding AMR, producing measurably better solutions with less computational work.
-Future work will include extending the theoretical framework to demonstrate reliability and efficiency of the error estimator associated with the Lagrange multiplier formulation.
+In this work, we have discussed an a posteriori error estimator for the electrically and flexoelectrically coupled Frank-Oseen models of nematic liquid crystals with the necessary unit-length constraint enforced via a penalty method.
+It was shown that the proposed coupled estimator provides a reliable estimate of global approximation error and is an efficient indicator of local error.
+The estimator is comprised of readily computable, local quantities suitable for use as part of standard cell flagging schemes, including Dorfler marking.
+Finally, numerical results suggest that it is highly effective in guiding AMR as part of a multilevel nested iteration framework.
+For each numerical experiment considering flexoelectrically coupled problems with challenging applied electric fields or boundary conditions, AMR with NI produces solutions of better quality and significant reductions in computational cost along a number of metrics.
+Future work will include extending the theoretical framework to demonstrate reliability and efficiency of the error estimator associated with a Lagrange multiplier formulation.
+Further, studies incorporating novel multigrid schemes and marking strategies will also be considered.
+Work investigating whether the present theory can be extended to support irregular meshes, such as those with hanging nodes, as considered in the numerical experiments, is also planned.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-The authors would like to thank Professor Xiaozhe Hu for his helpful suggestions along with Dr. Melody Takeuchi and Divya Sivasankaran for their careful readings.
+The authors would like to thank Professor Xiaozhe Hu for his helpful suggestions, guidance, and compute resources for the overkill solutions.
+We would also like to thank Divya Sivasankaran for her careful reading of the manuscript.
+Finally, thank you to the anonymous reviewers whose suggestions improved this work.